 Top 8 Places to Post a Resume or Candidate Profile Online

 3. LinkedIn: This professional networking site has become the preferred tool for recruiters and employers to find candidates for their vacancies.
-Not only do employers now post vacancies on the site but they pay LinkedIn to search through the database to identify outstanding candidates to fill their vacancies.
+Not only do employers now post vacancies on the site, but they also pay LinkedIn to search through the database to identify outstanding candidates to fill their vacancies.
 Employers use LinkedIn to identify passive candidates who may not be actively applying for jobs.
-Make sure take full advantage of the site by completing robust profile, securing endorsements and recommendations, uploading your resume and incorporating work samples.
+Make sure take full advantage of the site by completing a robust profile, securing endorsements and recommendations, uploading your resume and incorporating work samples.